telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 ## Capture Browser Traffic

 Now you can immediately capture HTTP/HTTPS traffic from mobile browsers.
-For example, open a Chrome browser on your Android device, type an address of your choice, and observe the captured traffic in the **Live Traffic** section of Fiddler Everywhere.
+For example, open a Chrome browser on your Android device, type an address of your choice, and observe the captured traffic in the **Live Traffic** grid.

 To differentiate the traffic that comes from the mobile device from the one that is being captured from the Fiddler Everywhere host machine, you can apply a **Client IP** column filter (for example, while using the mobile device IP) or a **Process** column filter (while using the device process name).